-34 Vietnam and Lao also adopted the dual-track system to reform the prices and exchange rates at the early stage of the transition.
+38 Vietnam and Lao also adopted the dual-track system to reform the prices and exchange rates at the early stage of the transition.
 Almost total deregulation of prices and exchange rates occurred in Vietnam in 1989 and in Lao in 1988.
 This total deregulation is sometime used as an evidence that Vietnam adopted a big bang approach to transition (Sachs and Woo 1997, Popov 1997).
 However, according to the definition, a big bang approach includes three essential elements: comprehensive price and trade liberalization, stablization, and commitment to mass privatization of the SOEs (Sachs and Woo 1997, p.
 5).
 However, Vietnam not only did not totally remove its trade restrictions, but also did not have any commitment for privatization of SOEs.
 Therefore, Vietnam's total price liberalization in 1989 was a partial instead of a big bang approach reform.

-35 To stop bank runs, the savings rates were indexed to inflation rates in October 1988.
+39 To stop bank runs, the savings rates were indexed to inflation rates in October 1988.
 But the policy was revoked in 1991.
 In May 1993, the interest rate for a one-year time deposit was 9.18 percent, and for a one-to-three-year basic investment loan it was 10.80 percent (China Statistics Yearbook, 1993, pp. 670-71).
 However, the market rate for a commercial loan was between 15 and 25 percent.

-36 In Vietnam, the interest rates are increased occasionally but not liberalized.
+40 In Vietnam, the interest rates are increased occasionally but not liberalized.
 In the case of Lao, the interest rates have been liberalized since 1989 although the Central bank still sets the floor and ceiling ratio.

-the lack privatization, the attempt was successful and a new stream of resources was created by the micro-management system reform.
-The partial autonomy also implies that entrepreneurs in the state sector and in rural area gain partial control over the allocation of the newly created stream of resources.
+entrepreneurs in the state sector and in rural area gain partial control over the allocation of the newly created stream of resources.
 The suppressed sectors in the traditional economy are the sectors that are consistent with the comparative advantages of the economy and are more profitable due to the existence of unsatisfied demands.
 The unexpected results of the micromanagement reform are that, driven by profit motivation, the autonomous entrepreneurs allocated the new stream of resources under their control to the more profitable suppressed sectors.
 Since the planned allocation mechanism and distorted macro-policy environment were preserved, the State still had control over the old stream of resources and guaranteed that these resources would be allocated to the priority sectors.
 That is, the economy follows a dynamic path from point A to a point close to G, instead of to H, in figure 3a.
 Therefore, throughout the reform process, the economy enjoys continuous growth as shown in figure 3b.
 Moreover, as the economy grew, the proportion of resources that was allocated according to the planned prices became increasingly small.
 Therefore, by the time the price for a commodity was liberalized, the shock was much smaller than the gap between the market price and plan price would have suggested.